Woman on Top: Plot

-Isabella goes to collect her things from the television studio.
-Toninho, sent by Monica, shows up and suggests they cook something together.
-As they cook, the fish return to the village waters and Yemanja returns Isabella's original offering along with her love for Toninho.
+Isabella collects her belongings from the television studio.
+Toninho, sent by Monica, shows up and suggests they cook something together, "for old times' sake."
+After they roast a banana leaf-wrapped fish, the fish return to the village waters and Yemanjá returns Isabella's love for Toninho.

-Toninho and Isabella later operate a new restaurant as equal partners and with Cliff and Monica as a couple.
+Later, Toninho and Isabella, as equal partners, operate a new restaurant on the beach where Cliff and Monica dance.